-- Go interfaces: A type-safe overloading mechanism where sets of overloaded functions make type instances compatible or not to the available types (interfaces). - The effect of an expression like: x.F(..) depends on all the available definitions of F, on the type of x, and on the set of available interfaces where F occurs - Dilemma between the functional and modular levels: Go votes for the functional level, but less than CLOS, a little more than Haskell, and definitely more than Java/C# (where almost every type is implemented as an encapsulating class)...
+- Go interfaces: A type-safe overloading mechanism where sets of overloaded functions make type instances compatible or not to the available types (interfaces). - The effect of an expression like: x.F(..) depends on all the available definitions of F, on the type of x, and on the set of available interfaces where F occurs - About the grain of structuration dilemma between the functional and modular levels: Go votes for the functional level, but less than CLOS, a little more than Haskell, and definitely more than Java/C# (where almost every type is implemented as an encapsulating class)...